 Co-Founder & Executive Director, United States

-Director of Child Development & Human Resources, Uganda
+Director of Child and Community Development, Uganda

 Director of Finance and Operations, Uganda

-Program Coordinator, United States
+Program Manager, United States

 In 2018, Amy Waddington joined BOHAM as its Program Coordinator.
 Amy brings extensive experience in business, visual arts, and working with children and families to BOHAM.
 In college, she studied child development and went on to work in the local public school system coordinating its enrichment programs.
 She also has spent years advocating for child education and community development in East Africa as well as making several mission trips there.
 She has a heart for ministry and is excited to use her gifts to represent BOHAM.
 In her spare time, Amy loves to relax at the lake with her husband Mark, three children, and their two yellow labs.